crypto-org-chain/chain-docs/docs/chain-details/module_bank.md

 #### `tx bank send [from_key_or_address] [to_address] [amount] [network_id]` - **Send Funds**

-You can transfer of tokens between to a designated address by the `tx bank send` command.
-For example, we can send 10 cro from `address_a` to `address_b` by
+You can transfer tokens to a designated address by the `tx bank send` command.
+For example, we can send 10 CRO from `address_a` to `address_b` by

 ```bash
 $ chain-maind tx bank send <address_a> <address_b> 10cro --chain-id <chain-id>